expo/expo/docs/README.md

 You can find the source of the documentation inside the `pages/versions` directory.
 Documentation is mostly written in markdown with the help of some React components (for Snack embeds, etc).
 The routes and navbar are automatically inferred from the directory structure within `versions`.

+If you have a codeblock using `/* @info */` highlighting, use `<!-- prettier-ignore -->` on the block and take care to preview the block in the browser to ensure that the indentation is correct - the highlighting annotation will sometimes swallow newlines.

 ## Editing Code

 The docs are written with Next.js and TypeScript.
 If you need to make code changes, follow steps from the [Running locally](#running-locally) section, then open a separate terminal and run the TypeScript compiler in watch mode - it will watch your code changes and notify you about errors.